 Where your most sensitive data is online and many of your activities are shared across networks today, you’re more than ever vulnerable to cyber hacking.
 Or annoying spammers.
 Either, you want to secure your internet activities now and not after someone got hold of your credit card credentials.
 VPN services provide the answer.

-In this TunnelBear review, we’ll review a VPN service that fits an individual’s need to guard his or her online privacy: TunnelBear.
+In our TunnelBear reviews, we’ll review a VPN service that fits an individual’s need to guard his or her online privacy.
 It’s a light, budget-friendly VPN service, that, by the way, also suits small business needs.
 We’ll run you through the pros and cons of this service and share our overall takeaway about it.

 Why Use TunnelBear?